syphon-lang/syphon/docs/installation.md

 ### Build from source

-You need the latest version of Zig tools (Recommeneded to get the dev version)
+You need the latest version of Zig tools

 Choose one of the following ways of compilation, the binary file will be at `zig-out/bin/syphon`